999LV/openWeather-plugin-for-openLuup/README.md

-openWeather plugin for openLuup
+﻿openWeather plugin for openLuup

-Version : 1.0
+Version : 1.2
-Date : July 15, 2016
+Date : Sept 22, 2016
 Author : logread (LV999), contact by PM on http://forum.micasaverde.com/

 Special thanks to amg0 for his support and advise